 The ELMA Music Foundation joins “Saint Agnes” Varis in funding the Jazz in the Schools program.
 Its support has created thousands of employment opportunities since then and has introduced tens of thousands of students to jazz, blues and roots music through live music.

-JFA honors Dr. Agnes Varis with Dr. Billy Taylor Humanitarian Award at “A Great Night in Harlem.”
+JFA honors Dr. Agnes Varis with the Dr. Billy Taylor Humanitarian Award at “A Great Night in Harlem.”
 Civil Rights activist Andrew Young, actor Kevin Kline, and opera star Jessye Norman present the award to Agnes, who is accompanied onstage by dear friend Sami Harawi.
 It is one of the great moments in the history of the gala – JFA’s effort to give a true saint just a small return on the life-saving miracles she made possible for thousands of great legends over the years.

 Wendy is introduced to JFA’s next saint, Mike Novogratz who joins the board.
 JFA honors Mike at the Apollo with the Dr. Billy Taylor Humanitarian Award in recognition of his beautiful heart that supports hundreds of musicians and their families.
 Danny Glover presents the award.
 Mike & Sukey Novogratz are among the JFA’s greatest heroes, walking in the footprints left by our “Saint Agnes.”

 On July 29, Agnes Varis passes away, leaving a huge hole in our world.
 To those who love her, life will never be the same.